While Strong Drink Makes "Poverty and Rags," the Pure Life Brings Earthly Prosperity.

 THE LESSON—That intemperance is the chief cause of the world's poverty and misery.

-This talk deals especially with the point that the use of strong drink consumes the income of the wage earner, unfits him for his work, and brings suffering and want to himself and those dependent upon him.
+This talk deals especially with the point that the use of strong drink consumes the income of the wage earner, unfits him for his work, an

 "It is a common belief that slavery was wiped out of America by the Emancipation Proclamation of President Lincoln, sustained by the victory of the union armies in the war of the rebellion.
 And so it was as far as the negro is concerned; but there is in America today another form of slavery which no clash of arms can eradicate, and this is the picture of the slaveholder: [Draw Fig. 47 complete.]
 The 'little brown jug,' which we use as a type of the saloon power, holds millions of men and boys in its grasp, consuming their brains, their bodies, and their money, and bringing misery and hopelessness to them and to those who love them.
 From Europe comes many a cry of anguish, showing that the same powerful slaveholder holds sway across the ocean.
 Listen to the words of the great English statesman, Joseph Chamberlain: